 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling, Triple/Quad Cabins

-Arrival by plane to San Cristóbal Island and transfer to La Pinta for cabin assignment, introductory briefing and lunch.
+Arrival by plane to San Cristóbal Island and transfer to La Pinta for introductions and lunch.

-Afternoon disembarkation (wet landing) on the eastern tip of the island.
-Pitt Point is an eroded tuff cone; the trail that ascends from the beach provides spectacular views of the shoreline.
-This is the only site in the Galápagos where the three species of boobies can be found together, as well as the two frigate species, plus a colony of bachelor sea lions along the beach.
-After the walk, if conditions are favorable, there is a chance to swim from the beach.
-Expedition plan for the next day and dinner.
+Land at Punta Pitt on the eastern tip of San Cristóbal Island.
+The trail that ascends from the beach provides spectacular views of the shoreline.
+Observe two frigate species, plus a colony of bachelor sea lions.
+After the walk, if conditions are favorable, there is a chance to swim from the beach and snorkel by an islet.

 In the afternoon, disembark (wet landing) at a white coral beach for a short walk to observe the sea lions, mockingbirds, finches or enjoy the beach.
-There is great snorkelling in this area (snorkeling equipment is available for guests at no extra cost), kayak or ride the glass-bottom boat.
-Briefing and dinner.
+There is great snorkeling in this area; or choose to kayak or ride in the glass-bottom boat.

 Less than a quarter-of-a-square-kilometer in size, the tiny island of Sombrero Chino gets its name from its appearance: a Chinese hat.
-Lying just off the southeastern tip of San Salvador Island (James), this island, only formed fairly recently, makes a beautiful visit as one explores along its 400-meter long trail, which begins at a crescent-shaped white sandy beach.
-Several species of shore birds can be spotted, along with marine iguanas, lava lizards, Galápagos penguins and sally lightfoot crabs.
-The cove offers excellent swimming and snorkeling opportunities with white-tipped reef sharks and tropical fish.
-Briefing and dinner.
+Lying just off the southeastern tip of San Salvador Island (James), this island, only formed fairly recently, makes a beautiful visit while exploring its 400-meter long trail, which begins at a crescent-shaped white sandy beach.
+Observe several species of shore birds along with marine iguanas, lava lizards, Galápagos penguins and sally lightfoot crabs.
+Experience excellent swimming and snorkeling opportunities with white-tipped reef sharks and tropical fish.